evmos/evmos/SECURITY.md

 Please note that, in the interest of the safety of our users and staff, a few things are explicitly excluded from scope:

-- Any third-party services
+- Any third-party services.
-- Findings derived from social engineering (e.g., phishing)
+- Findings derived from social engineering (e.g., phishing).

 Examples of vulnerabilities that are of interest to us include memory allocation bugs, race conditions, timing attacks, information leaks, authentication bypasses, denial of service (specifically at the application- or protocol-layer), lost-write bugs, unauthorized account or capability access, stolen or loss of funds, token inflation bugs, payloads/transactions that cause panics, non deterministic logic, etc.